vmstio/docs/content/rules/moderation.md

 ---
-title: Due Process
+title: Moderation Process
 ---

-# Due Process
+# Moderation Process

-This is the vmst.io Moderation Process.
-In the spirit of full disclosure, we have decided to make it open to public viewing.
+In the spirit of full disclosure, we have decided to make our moderation process open to public viewing.
 The purpose is to guide our staff in their decisions to take action on a member.

 There may be times where moderators and administrators deviate from this document as needed, specifically when new issues arise that have not been covered by existing processes.
 Ultimately, our staff may take action on any account they deem necessary to protect the health and safety of the server and other users.

-If you feel you have been treated unfairly by our staff, you may file an appeal or contact an administrator.
+If you feel you have been treated unfairly by our staff, you may file an appeal or contact an Administrator.

 ## Staff

-A full list of active staffers can be found [here](/about/staff)

 There are two levels of moderation staff with different abilities:

 * Administrator
 * Moderator

-All staff should be intimately familiar with the [Rules](/rules)

 ### Moderators